Chris Columbus (filmmaker): 2001–2010: Harry Potter and other film series

-Despite this setback, Columbus was hired by 20th Century Fox to direct Percy Jackson & the Olympians: The Lightning Thief (2010) in which he also produced.
+Despite this setback, Columbus was hired by 20th Century Fox to direct Percy Jackson & the Olympians: The Lightning Thief (2010), which he also produced.
 The film is the first installment in the Percy Jackson series and is based on fantasy Greek mythology: the 2005 novel The Lightning Thief by Rick Riordan.
 Starring an ensemble led by Logan Lerman, the film received mixed reviews (and was panned by fans of the original series) but found box office success upon its release in February.
 The film grossed $226.4 million worldwide.
 Kenneth Turan of the Los Angeles Times described it as "unadventurous and uninteresting" and criticized screenwriter Craig Titley for changing the original story.
 The Toronto Star's Linda Barnard praised Columbus' ability to "woo a young audience" but thought the film lacked Harry Potter charm.

 2011–present: Focus as a producer and Pixels

 As early as 2009, Variety magazine reported that Columbus, Michael Barnathan, and Mark Radcliffe were working on a film adaptation of Kathryn Stockett's novel The Help.
 Released in 2011, the film of the same name was directed by Tate Taylor with Columbus serving as producer.
 The film and novel recount the story of a young white aspiring journalist, Eugenia "Skeeter" Phelan, and her relationship with two black maids, Aibileen Clark and Minny Jackson, during the Civil Rights Movement.
 The film received critical and commercial success, earning $216.6 million worldwide.
 Roger Ebert described it as "involving and wonderfully acted", and Amy Biancolli of the San Francisco Chronicle called it "a film that makes us root for the good guys, hiss at the bad and convulse in laughter when good wreaks vengeance with a smile".
 At the 84th Academy Awards, Octavia Spencer won the Academy Award for Best Supporting Actress for her role.
-The film also received three other nominations: Best Picture, Best Actress and Best Supporting Actress.
-The film won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.In 2013, Columbus co-authored the House of Secrets book series with Ned Vizzini.
+The film also received three other nominations: Best Picture, Best Actress and Best Supporting Actress for Jessica Chastain.
+The film won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

+In 2013, Columbus co-authored the House of Secrets book series with Ned Vizzini.
 Shortly, Columbus returned to the Percy Jackson series, as an executive producer for the sequel titled Percy Jackson: Sea of Monsters.
 Directed by Thor Freudenthal, and starring much of the cast from the previous installment, the film grossed $200.9 million worldwide.
 However, it received a divided critical reaction.
 Columbus next produced Night at the Museum: Secret of the Tomb, the final installment in the Night at the Museum series.
 Released in December 2014, the film was a financial success, grossing $363.2 million at the box office.
 It was also Robin Williams' final film appearance before his death.

 In 2014, Columbus cofounded production company Maiden Voyage Pictures with his daughter, Eleanor.
 He also co-founded an animation studio called ZAG Animation Studios with Saban Capital Group and ZAG Entertainment.